Microchip (comics): Fictional character biography

 One issue that dealt primarily with Micro was when Castle massacres a street gang running drugs, but a dealer named Jamal Jones survives.
-Micro warns Frank that Jones is hospitalized under heavy police protection and takes it upon himself to infiltrate the hospital through different disguises, first dressing as a telephone lineman and then a reporter under the pseudonym Linus Schultz (a likely reference to Charles M. Schulz and his famous character Linus van Pelt), so he could contact Jones with a message that the Punisher wants the name of his drug connection or he'll come back to finish the job.
-A slight insight to his wish to have a life outside of crime-fighting occurs when Micro thinks to himself about a brief meeting with a nurse and how even a casual encounter with a woman causes him to recognize that he spends "too much time with Frank and his 'war'".
+Micro warns Frank that Jones is hospitalized under heavy police protection and takes it upon himself to infiltrate the hospital through different disguises, first dressing as a telephone lineman and then a reporter under the pseudonym Linus Schultz, so he could contact Jones with a message that the Punisher wants the name of his drug connection or he'll come back to finish the job.
+A slight insight to his wish to have a life outside of crime-fighting occurs when Micro thinks about a brief meeting with a nurse and how even a casual encounter with a woman causes him to recognize that he spends "too much time with Frank and his 'war'".

-Micro loses his left pinky finger when the Kingpin sends it to Castle after kidnapping his partner and threatening to use his knowledge of the Punisher's crimes to expose him.
-He is released from the Kingpin's custody when the Punisher agrees to kill one of the boss's rivals.

 The Punisher's 1992 spin-off entitled The Punisher War Zone, written by Chuck Dixon and penciled by John Romita, Jr., provided further development for Micro.
 The first issues describe his growing disillusionment with the Punisher's crusade, with Micro going so far as to see a psychiatrist and take up acting in an attempt to deal with his frustration.
 After Castle discovers this, the two have a disagreement and Micro goes into hiding, working as a barman.

 Micro develops a friendship with Mickey Fondozzi, a repentant Mafia soldier whom Frank recruits to his side.
 The two work on operations together, such as infiltrating the Secret Empire, a multi-faceted criminal organization.
 After the Punisher is seemingly killed in a failed ambush of an underworld meeting, the two find themselves literally on the street, their vehicle surrounded by police.
-When Micro refuses to help Mickey blast his way through the cops to escape, the latter abandons him.
+When Micro refuses to help Fondozzi blast his way through the cops to escape, the latter abandons him.